SAP/spartacus-docs/_pages/telco/journey-management-serviceability-check-of-spo.md

 ## Overview

-The Journey Management - Serviceability Check of a Product Offering (SPO) feature provides the ability for a logged in (registered) customer to upfront verify if a selected simple product offering is serviceable (available) at the provided address or not, so that the customers can place orders for only those product offerings, which can be serviced at the provided address.
+The feature provides the ability for a registered customer to upfront verify if a selected single or multiple simple product offerings are serviceable (available) at the provided address or not from the advertisement banner, so that the customers can place orders for only those product offerings, which can be serviced at the provided address.
+This feature enhances customer experience as the customers can compare different offerings, which are available to them.
+Additionally, customers also get to know all product offerings that are serviceable at a specific address.

-This feature takes into consideration the journey checklist policy for serviceability check, so that when the customer places an order for the product offering that requires serviceability check, the journey checklist policy validates the provided address to confirm if the selected product offering can be serviceable at the provided address or not.
+This feature takes into consideration the journey [checklist policy for serviceability (installation address) check](https://help.sap.com/viewer/32f0086927f44c9ab1199f1dab8833cd/latest/en-US/f17d331d62164ae686f2d4fdb437e9c4.html), so that when the customer places an order for the product offering that requires serviceability check, the journey checklist policy validates the provided address with the pin code to confirm if the single or multiple product offerings can be serviceable at the provided address or not.

 ## Prerequisites